 Emotional and practical support to help survivors of interpersonal violence and abuse find safety and self-sufficiency.
 Free, confidential, and offered in English and Spanish.

-A group organized by Gilling's School of Public Health staff that promotes a culture of health at Carolina for faculty, staff, and students.
-The group's website is available for everyone, and their MS Teams space can help employees find events and supports of health and wellbeing at UNC.
+Group organized by Gilling's staff that promotes a culture of health at UNC for faculty, staff, and students.
+The group's website is available for everyone to find events and support health and wellbeing.

 Addresses issues related to discrimination and harassment, including sexual and gender-based violence, as well as compliance with relevant education and employment laws and regulations.